resistance-protocol/litepaper/README.md

 minted at a multiple of its backing cost, any RSX taken out of circulation at PF reduces the treasury's burden of backing while increasing its relative excess reserves.
-Conversely any RSX sold by the Resistance Protocol at PC increases excess reserves more than circulating supply due to the monetary premium of backing at PF.
+Conversely any RSX sold by the Resistance Protocol at PC increases excess reserves more than circulating supply due to the Monetary Premium (MP) of backing at PF.

 The Resistance Protocol is designed to let RFV appreciate over time.
 That means